eqqn/eqqn.github.io/_posts/2023-01-04-Security_in_manufacturing.md

 ## Industrial networks

 The networks in which these machines operate are also rather diverse.
 Each of the segments mentioned earlier have their own caveats.
-SCADA?
-Air-gaps?

 A tool shop with 5 machines from one brand will probably be different from one combining multiple machine vendors and processes into one megafactory.